Emily3403/OperatingSystem/README.md

 # X, the Operating system

-This is an implementation of a Posix-compliant operating system written in C and zig.
+This is an implementation of a fairly Posix-compliant operating system written in zig (and sometimes C).

-Note that this Operating system is currently in unstable alpha.
-Anything may or may not work.
+** !!
+Attention !! **
+This operating system is work in progress.
+Anything can change at any moment without any notice.
+Use it at your own risk!

 ## Cloning the repository